waza-ari/monolog-mysql/README.md

 $logger = new \Monolog\Logger($context);
 $logger->pushHandler($mySQLHandler);

-//Now you can use the logger, and further attach additonal information
+//Now you can use the logger, and further attach additional information
 $logger->addWarning("This is a great message, woohoo!", array('username'  => 'John Doe', 'userid'  => 245));
 ```

+# License
+This tool is free software and distributed under the MIT license.
+Please have a look at the LICENSE file for further information